ivanoats/Full-Stack-JavaScript-Engineering/pre-work/README.md

 ## Crockford on JS Lecture Series

-Watch the first [Crockford on JS](https://www.youtube.com/watch?v=JxAXlJEmNMg) and any other lectures in the series.
+Watch the first three [Crockford on JS](https://www.youtube.com/watch?v=JxAXlJEmNMg) and any other lectures in the series.
 The whole series is 8+ hours long, so this will be something that will take some time.

-## Required State Paperwork
-Code Fellows LLC is licensed as a technical training school by the State of Washington and we follow all state laws and regulations.
-All students are required to fill out two important forms:

-1: the demographic survey, and
-2: Acknowledge receipt of the course catalog and honor code.

-Please print out these forms, fill them out and sign them, and bring them to the first class meeting.